EmilStenstrom/mybgg/README.md

               "index_name": "YOUR_INDEX_NAME",  // All your games will be stored in something called an "index".
                                                 // You can create and index by going to "Indices" in the menu to the left.
                                                 // Click to create a new index, and give it a name.
 Put the name you choose here.
-              "hits_per_page": 48   // Number of games you want to show on each page }
+              "hits_per_page": 48,  // Number of games you want to show on each page "sort_by": "asc(name)"  // Default sort order before the user has searched for anything.
+                                      // Can be one of: asc(rank), desc(rating), desc(numrated), desc(numowned)
+                                      // "asc" stands for ascending, meaning lowest number first, desc the opposite }
       }
       ```